Break down the difference between law, legal studies and justice, and explore the career paths they can take you on.

 “It's all about researching a problem and coming up with a legal solution.
 Being a lawyer is often about being good at persuading people and working as part of a collaborative team.

-“In the first year of the Bachelor of Laws you’ll have an introductory subject called Becoming a Lawyer in a Global World, focusing on the global issues facing the lawyers of today and the changing world of work for lawyers.
+“In the first year of the Bachelor of Laws you’ll have an introductory subject called Becoming a Lawyer in a Globalised World, focusing on the global issues facing the lawyers of today and the changing world of work for lawyers.
 You'll work with industry mentors, real professionals in the law, who’ll help you write and present legal research projects.
 You will also study a mid-degree subject on Law, Business and Human Rights that focuses on international justice.

 “Legal technology is embedded in the core law subjects and we have industry-engaged subjects that deal with advising digital start-ups, and justice innovation.
 All the academic staff and professors are approachable and you’ll learn from well-recognised legal researchers who bring their research into the classroom.